Red Tory: United Kingdom

-Definition drift
+Definitional drift

 The term Red Tory is often used today in the Canadian media not to refer to those in the tradition of George Grant, Dalton Camp or Robert Stanfield, but simply to moderates in the conservative movement, particularly those who reject or do not sufficiently embrace social conservatism.
 For example, in the 2004 Conservative Party leadership election, Tony Clement was sometimes referred to as a Red Tory even though he advocated privatization, tax cuts and the curtailment of social and economic development spending.
 Traditional Red Tories would reject most if not all of these stances.

-More recently Phillip Blond, director of British think tank ResPublica, has gained traction with his so-called Red Tory thesis which criticizes what he refers to as the welfare state and the market state.
+More recently, Phillip Blond, director of British think tank ResPublica, has gained traction with his so-called Red Tory thesis which criticizes what he refers to as the welfare state and the market state.
 Phillip Blond promotes a radical communitarian traditionalist conservatism.
 It inveighs against welfare states as well as market monopolies and instead respects traditional values and institutions, localism, devolution of powers from the central governments to local communities, small businesses, and volunteerism.
 Blond also favours empowering social enterprises, charities and other elements of civil society to solve problems such as poverty.
 He has been mentioned as a major influence on the thinking of David Cameron and other Tories in the wake of the 2008 credit crisis.
 He advocates a civic state as the ideal, where the common good of society is valued and solutions emerge from local communities.
 Blond's ideas also parallel the socioeconomic tradition of distributism, as is evidenced by Blond's appearance at a distributist conference at Oxford University in 2009 sponsored by the G. K. Chesterton Institute for Faith and Culture.
 Blond's Red Toryism has been embraced by traditionalist conservatives in the United States, such as economist John Medaille.

 The editors of the web log Front Porch Republic, however, define Red Toryism as a "left or socialist conservatism" and further go on to say that it is "not a traditionalism that happened to oddly pick up a few egalitarian rhetorical tropes along the way."
 This is more in keeping with the typical dictionary definition of the term as: "(Canadian) a Conservative who holds liberal or mildly socialist views on certain fiscal and social issues."
 In this regard, Phillip Blond's views are probably closer to what has been referred to as High Tory.